Building Common Ground in Every Classroom

 Amy talks about her journey as a future educator, emphasizing the importance of creating inclusive and intentional classroom spaces that foster genuine connection and common ground.
 Drawing from personal experiences in rural Wyoming and university life, she highlights how both teachers and students play roles in shaping safe, supportive learning communities.

-Amy: I'm mainly in my methods classes—so, like, learning the methods and theories of teaching.
-Trigger preparation for student teaching in the spring.
-Um, but I'm also in post-colonial literature.
-And my ESL internship—so, my last class for my English as a Second Language endorsement.
+Amy: I'm mainly in my methods classes—so, like, learning the methods and theories of teaching and preparation for student teaching in the spring.
+But I'm also in a class about post-colonial literature.
+And my ESL internship, which is my last class for my English as a Second Language endorsement.
+I'm doing the internship all online because they told us if you wanna do it in person, you have to find your own placement [or location for teaching].

 Nancy: So I'm thinking now about teaching and common ground, particularly in light of the comments that were made about how common ground can be alienating to people, right?
 As someone—whether it's higher ed or K–12—just thinking about educational spaces in general, even the videos you're watching, like, at this moment, what is common ground... where is it in your head?

 Amy: Right.
-I was thinking about this throughout your whole talk and then through this space as well.
-And it's like—common ground is kind of like—whether you use that term or not, to me, I feel like it should be an intentionally shared space. .
-And I think, especially as educators—or, like, as a future educator—we’re in a really unique spot to make that very safe, intentional, safe place... safe space that people might not have in other places. .
-And so I think, like, giving that blank space for people to make their own common ground in a classroom is really special.
+Common ground—whether you use that term or not—should be an intentionally shared space.
+And I think, especially as educators—or, like, as a future educator—we’re in a really unique spot to make that very intentional, safe place that people might not have in other places.
+Giving that blank space for people to make their own common ground [through building community] in a classroom is really special.
 And something I'm constantly thinking about—like, how do I do that?
 Especially in Wyoming.

-Nancy: How did—how, as a student... are you aware of how you’re contributing to a common-ground-inspired space when you're in student spaces, or do you think that's mainly something you're thinking of from a teaching position?
+Nancy: Are you aware of how you’re contributing to a common-ground-inspired space when you're in student spaces, or do you think that's mainly something you're thinking of from a teaching position?

 Amy: I think both.
 When I first came to the university, I was really scared.
-Like, huh, there’s a lot going on.
-And it's Wyoming, and there's all those... like, I grew up here, and I kind of know what the space is like, so I was really nervous.
-But everybody's like, college is different.
-And so, as a student, it's like—you have to show up and also intentionally make that space.
-Like, the educator is the container, I think. .
-And then the students get to fill it with what they want.
-It's like, as a student, I can intentionally fill that with positivity or safe spaces— —and the educator is just there to support it, I guess.
+There’s a lot going on.
+And it's Wyoming.
+I grew up here, and I kind of know what the space is like, so I was really nervous.
+But everybody's like, “college is different.”
+And so, as a student, you have to show up and also intentionally make that space.
+Like, the educator is the container, I think, then the students get to fill it with what they want.
+As a student, I can intentionally fill that with positivity and the educator is there to support it, I guess.

 Amy: I think as I’ve progressed in my career, it's easier.
-And I think it’s that familiarity—like, once you create those connections with your fellow classmates, it’s a lot easier to be like, “Oh hey, James said this,” or “this person said this,” ’cause I know them.
-Like, I think about our methods classes—and James... me, James, and the two Joshes—we sit together every day.
-And we’re always bouncing off each other ’cause we know each other.
-Yeah.
-And this is our third year together in classes.
-Um, and we also know everybody else in the class.
-So it’s like we’ve created that space already.
-Mm.
-And then I compare it to—like, I work in entry-level English classrooms.
-And it’s like, I compare it to what I see there, where it's like these scared people who are afraid to build those connections.
-Um, and so whether or not that’s the educator’s role or the student’s role to build those connections—I think just the act of getting to know your fellow classmates and building that learning community is what creates that common ground space.
+And I think it’s that familiarity—once you create those connections with your fellow classmates, it’s a lot easier to be like, “Oh hey, this person said this,” because I know them.
+I think about our methods classes—and James... me, James, and the two Joshes—we sit together every day.
+And we’re always bouncing off each other because we know each other.
+This is our third year together in classes, and we also know everybody else in the class.
+So we’ve created that space already.
+Then I compare it to—like, I work in entry-level English classrooms, where it's these scared people who are afraid to build those connections.
+So whether or not that’s the educator’s role or the student’s role to build those connections—I think just the act of getting to know your fellow classmates and building that learning community is what creates that common ground space.

 Nancy: I love—it’s like “common ground” is a verb.

 Amy: Yeah.
-I think it comes back to that container—like, if you set the container in a way that’s inclusive and a safe place, a blank slate almost, then you’re less likely to get to that point of, “Huh, we gotta reel it back in, because this is exclusive and it’s doing more harm than good.”
-Yeah.
-Um, which—I say that it's easy to set the container that way—but especially in spaces like high school Wyoming or rural Wyoming, it’s a lot more difficult.
-But I think what we’re learning a lot in our classes is: you can be crafty with that.
-And you can be crafty with how you get around things.
+I think it comes back to that container.
+If you set the container in a way that’s inclusive and a safe place, a blank slate almost, then you’re less likely to get to that point of, “Huh, we gotta reel it back in, because this is exclusive and it’s doing more harm than good.”
+I say that it's easy to set the container that way—but especially in spaces like high school Wyoming or rural Wyoming, it’s a lot more difficult.
+But I think what we’re learning a lot in our classes is this: you can be crafty with how you get around things.

-Nancy: One last thing I’ll ask—and I know this is a little personal, so we don’t have to dig any deeper than you want to—I’m just thinking about how you’ve brought up being from Wyoming a couple of times.
+Nancy: One last thing I’ll ask—and I know this is a little personal.
 How did your experiences in high school—be as general or specific as you want—shape your relationship to these questions of classroom spaces as containers or as potential for common ground?

 And I think the most impactful moment I can think of in high school was during the 2020 election.
-I had told someone—who I thought was one of my friends—something.
-I was like, “Oh yeah, my parents are voting for Biden.”
+I had told someone—who I thought was one of my friends—something, that “Oh yeah, my parents are voting for Biden.”
 And then she turned around and told the entire senior class.
 I got bullied about that for weeks.
 I would go home crying, and I didn’t know what to do.
 And the teachers didn’t do anything.

 Note: The transcript above has been condensed from its original audio recording to improve the flow and readability of the story.